Current Flights, our History, and Navigating our website

 As the interest in Pico Ballooning has peaked with every launch, we have become Northern Illinois Bottlecap Balloon Brigade or NIBBB.
 The NIBBB is a part of a larger Pico Balloon Community, we learn and share from others in our community.

-This is a slideshow on preparing for Pico Balloon AA6DY Launch September 3rd 2022
+Below is a slideshow on preparing for Pico Balloon AA6DY Launch September 3rd 2022

 Please click Contact us for comments and click on the Blog tab to see our launches starting with the most recent.